kastanileel/CPUCrunchEngine/README.md

 The fundamental architecture of the game engine is based on the **Entity-Component-System** pattern.

-The big advantage of this pattern is that the behaviour of an object is not defined by its class but by the **Components** therefore a complexer hierarchy of classes is prevented.
+The big advantage of this pattern is that the behaviour of an object is not defined by its class but by the **Components** therefore an overcomplicated hierarchy of classes is prevented.
-> Usually objects are composed of components and not based of any class
+> => Objects are composed out of components and not based on any class

 Let's say you want to continuously rotate an object.

-### 6.1 Create and assign a new Component
+### 6.1.
+Create and assign a new Component
 The first step is to create a new **Component** in the **"GameComponents.java"** file.
 The Component must be assigned to each object that should be rotated.
 > ```java